ianlewis/resume/README.md

 ## Requirements

 - `pdflatex`: For generating the PDF.
-- `chktex`: For linting Latex files.
+- `chktex`: For linting LaTeX files.
+- `aspell`: For spell checking LaTeX files.

 ## Build resume PDF